nikhil-kamboj420/React.js_HOOKS_/README.md

 - Actions to increment, decrement, and reset the counter.
 - A user interface that allows users to interact with the counter, demonstrating how to effectively manage complex state logic with `useReducer`.

+### MemoComponent

+A component that demonstrates the use of `React.memo` and `useMemo` hooks for performance optimization.
+It includes:
+- A counter that increments  a value.
+- An expensive calculation that is memoized to avoid unnecessary recalculations.

 ## useRef Hook

 The `useRef` hook is used to create mutable object references that persist for the full lifetime of the component.
 It allows direct access to DOM elements without causing re-renders.